Power and Trades Pathways Program

 Demand is high!
 Within the next 5 to 10 years, half of the current skilled workforce in the energy trades will be eligible to retire.
 Many more skilled trades workers will be needed in these high-paying professions.

 The stackable credential training approach teaches the core skills for energy-related skilled trades.
 You can obtain one or more certifications or degrees over time, thus "stacking" your credentials, which can lead to progressively more complex and high-paying career paths.

 Power and Trades Pathways Benefits to students

 The program is open to anyone, and plans are underway to coordinate directly with Veterans Affairs, Returning Citizens Re-entry Programs, and Michigan Works through the Workforce Innovation and Opportunity Act.

-- Students can explore different career paths within the energy industry while earning a usable credential.
+- Students can explore career paths within the energy industry while earning a usable credential.

-- Students have the flexibility to transfer to different job training roles in the program with minimal, if any, lost credits.
+- Students have the flexibility to change certificate pathways in the program with minimal, if any, lost credits.

 - Students gain an understanding of the physical aspects of each job role through hands-on labs and career exploration.
 Students also gain an overview of job discipline and qualification requirements.

-- Program instructors are industry subject matter experts and recent industry retirees, who understand the field from a hands-on point of view.
+- Program instructors are industry subject matter experts who understand the field from a hands-on point of view.